UoB-COMSM0166/2025-group-20/README.md

 NEED TO ACTUALLY FIX SOME THINGS IN THE GAME - 1.
 CURSOREFFECT DOES NOT REMAIN FOR LONG ENOUGH 2.
 RECIPE ASPECT ORDER UNCLEAR 3.
 FRUIT GENERATED STUCK TOGETHER

 ### Learning Curve
+Feedback surrounding the game's initial difficulty was flagged: at this stage in the development several features hadn't been implemented.
+Users though the games goals and rules were initially unclear and disliked the 'memory' aspect; having to remember specific slice patterns was tedious and created a slow, drudgy gameplay.

+To combat this, we implemented two features to our gameplay:

+1. The recipe book: In hard mode, we inserted a book containing the game's slice patterns, so the user could easily refer to it during gameplay, eradicating any clunky, stop-and-start game flow from before.

+2. We added a tutorial feature on the start screen - so before gameplay, the user could practise the slice patterns, and learn the rules, in particular: the bomb slicing, the dragonfruit +1 life feature, and the recipe slicing order rule.

 ### Affective Response